Delirium in Elderly Emergency Department (ED) Patients

 Lecture, instruction, EM Resident small group The first 46 slides are facilitator guides and the following 24 are the actual presentation.

-Fuerst, R and Myslinski, J. Delirium in Elderly Emergency Department (ED) Patients.
-POGOe - Portal of Geriatric Online Education; 2009 Available from: http://www.pogoe.org/productid/18395
+Ron Fuerst and Joseph Myslinski.
+Delirium in Elderly Emergency Department (ED) Patients.
+POGOe - Portal of Geriatrics Online Education; 2009 Available from: https://pogoe.org/productid/18395

 Comments